Advocacy is free, independent support to involve you in decisions about your health, care and wellbeing.

 Our Adults Advocacy service works alongside adults with a diagnosis of ME/CFS in the UK who are seeking support with a single specific issue.

 We can work with you to identify the barrier or barriers to your advocacy goal and offer options to help you pursue this.
+We can support you to learn more about your rights and challenge where your rights are not being upheld.

 We will encourage and support you to take action for yourself wherever possible, with the aim that your voice is heard and your human rights are respected.